mattcaron/misc_notes/install.cameras.ubuntu.24.04.md

   the HD stream) or `subStream` (which is the low res stream).

 #### Zoneminder Config

+(Note that you can clone existing configs and modify)

 1. Add the camera in Zoneminder as follows (only non-default values are noted):
     1. **General**: